-Four copies, 87 cents, \$3 50
+Four copies, 87; cents, \$3 50

-Five copies, 50 cents, \$4 00
+Five copies, 80 cents, 4 00

-Eight copies, 75 cents, 6 00
+Eight copies, 75 cents, 6 09

-and for a club of eight or more, an extra copy will be sent to the one who gets up the club.
+and for a club of eight or more, an extra copy will be cent to the one who gets up the club.

-All subscriptions must commence with the beginning of a volume, and must be accompanied with the money.
-Address, post-paid,

-D. A. WOODWORTH, 118 Nassau street, N. Y.
+All subscriptions must commence with the beginning of a volume, and must be accompanied with the D. A. WOODWORTH, 118 Nassau street, N. Y. TWENTY OR THIRTY GOOD AGENTS

-TWENTY OR THIRTY GOOD AGENTS TWENTY OR THIRTY GOOD AGENTS will be employed to travel in different parts of the Union, for the purpose of procuring subscribers, and selling the bound volumes.
-A liberal per centage will be allowed to those who apply, suitably recommended.

-Address, as above,
+will be employed to travel in different parts of the Union, for the purpose of procuring subscribers, and selling the bound volumes.
+A liberal per centage will be allowed to those who apply, suitably recommended Address, as above,

 D. A. WOODWORTH, Publisher,

 Jan.
-19. 118 Nassau street, New Yo 118 Nassau street, New York.
+19.

+118 Namau street.
+New Y.

-Information for Married or Single Ladies A LABASTER STARCH GLOSS.-The most pure, A glossy, and finest, snow-white starch, in the world.
-The cost of this starch is about the same a world.
-The cost of this starch is about the same as common statch, the entire cost not exceeding five cents per quart, and is made just as quick.
-It preserves the clothes, and gives them a glossy and on amelled appearance, that no other starch can do.
+Information for Married or Single Ladies.

+A LABASTER STARCH GLOSS.-The most pure, glossy, and finest, snow-white starch, is the world.
+The cost of this starch is about the same as common starch, the entire cost not exceeding five cents per quart, and is made just as quick.
+It preserves the clothes, and gives them a glossy and enamelled appearance, that no other starch can do.
 This is an entirely new discovery, and the first time ever offered to the public.
 I ask a fee of only one dime for imparting the knowledge how to make this starch; and I expect to make more out of it at that low price than I could by selling it to a few of the rich for five dollars, which has been dene.
 Now, ladies and gentlemen, send on your dimes, and get this infermation, which some of you would not be without for fifty times its cost.
 Copy the address, and send for the information when you have leisure.
-Better pay postage both ways, sy sonding a stamp along with the dime.
+Better pay postage both ways, vy sending a stamp along with the dime.
 Address, post paid.

-MRS. ANNETTA LA SHAW, March 6.
+Information for Married or Single Ladies ne.
+Address, post paid, MRS. ANNETTA LA SHAW, PARRISH & HOUGH, Manufacturers and Import-ers of Paper-Hangings, Borders, Decorations, Curtain Papers, Fire-Board Prints, &c., &c., offer the same at very lose prices, wholesale or retail.
+Orders promptly attended to.
+Address, PARRISH & HOUGH, Jan.
+28-19t No. 4 North 5th st., Philadelphia.
+NOTICE.